bnkc/emval/README.md

 # 📬 emv

-emv is a blazingly fast email validator written in Rust.
+emv is a blazingly fast Python email validator written in Rust.

 ```python
 from emv import validate_email, EmailValidator